weibocom/nginx-upsync-module/README.md

 The parameters' meanings are:

+* update_interval

-* update_interval: pulling servers from consul interval time.
+    pulling servers from consul interval time.

+* update_timeout

-* update_timeout: pulling servers from consul request timeout.
+    pulling servers from consul request timeout.

+* strong_dependency

-* strong_dependency: when nginx start up if depending on consul, and consul is not working, nginx will boot failed, otherwise booting normally.
+    when nginx start up if depending on consul, and consul is not working, nginx will boot failed, otherwise booting normally.

 [Back to TOC](#table-of-contents)